 - Since a plagiarized assignment is not the student's work, it cannot be graded as a measurement of the student's learning.
 The student will be expected to complete the assignment again, for credit, under increased supervision and support of the teacher (for the first offense).
 The second offense and any thereafter, the student will receive a 0% on the assignment, and he will go to ISS during that class period to complete the assignment correctly. - A meeting with the student, parents and principal with the purpose of preventing future occurrences of plagiarism will occur on the 2nd offense and any thereafter. - Disciplinary consequences for plagiarism depend on the complexity of the assignment and severity of the plagiarism.
-The consequence of a first-time offense is an ISS during that class period to re-do the assignment.
+The consequence of a first-time offense is re-doing the assignment under increased supervision and support of the teacher.
 Ten points will be taken off the final grade.
 On the 2nd offense and any thereafter, in addition to the class ISS, the student will be given an after-school detention 1. - If a student plagiarizes more than twice in any school year, he/she may face more stern punishment (at the discretion of the principal) which could include ISS, OSS, or expulsion.